aydendevnova/pixelnova-frontend/documents/editor.md

 - `bucketTolerance`: The tolerance level for the bucket fill tool.
 - `brushSize`: The size of the brush.
 - `showGrid`: A flag indicating whether the grid is visible on the canvas.
-- `onHistoryChange`: Callback to update the undo and redo state.
 - `onColorPick`: Callback to handle color picking.
 - `onToolSelect`: Callback to handle tool selection.
 - `layers`: An array of layers, each containing an `id`, `name`, `visible` flag, and `imageData`.